AaltoSciComp/scicomp-docs/triton/tut/interactive.rst

    * Interactive jobs allow you to quickly test code (before scaling up) or getting more resources for manual analysis.

+   * More importantly, you can request resources via the options you can find in the :doc:`/triton/ref/index`.

    * To run a single command interactively

      * ``srun [SLURM OPTIONS] COMMAND ...`` to run before any COMMAND